pantheon-systems/documentation/source/content/professional-services.md

 ### Onboarding

 Pantheon Onboarding Managers (**OM**) are your WebOps experts, to help facilitate a successful launch and ensure your team has the knowledge and tools to deliver value fast.
-Our Onboarding team stays with you for up to 90 days to make sure your team has the WebOps tools and training to work effectively on the Pantheon platform.
+Our Onboarding team makes sure your team has the WebOps tools and training to work effectively on the Pantheon platform.
 Visit the [Onboarding doc](/onboarding) or [contact us](https://pantheon.io/professional-services?docs) for more details.